Alipsa/jfinancials/readme.md

 # jfinancials
 Java library for working with financial data.
-Based on the financials R package (also created by me).
+Based on the [financials R package](https://github.com/Alipsa/financials).

 To use it add the following dependency to your pom